GerritCodeReview/homepage/pages/site/publishing-gerrit-docs.md

 **To build the site:**

 1. Navigate to the root of the homepage repository.
 1. Type the following command:

-    ```
+    ```bash
     docker-compose up
     ```

 1. If that command fails, try these, with caution:

-    ```
+    ```bash
     docker-compose down && \
     git clean -fdx && \
     docker-compose up